OpenPagingServer/OpenPagingServer/README.md

 # 📢 Open Paging Server

 ### Open Paging Server is a free & open source public address, bell, and mass notification system that runs on existing VoIP infrastructure
 Open Paging Server can be used standalone or integrated via SIP with any PBX, Unified Communications stack, or service provider.
-It has a comprehensive endpoint ecosystem of official and third-party endpoint modules to support thousands of models of endpoints.
+It can page to almost any IP phone or speaker via multicast.
+It also has a comprehensive endpoint ecosystem of official and third-party endpoint modules to for proprietary protocols and additional functionally.
-Open Paging Server is written in Python & PHP.
+Open Paging Server is written in Python.
 Allowing for great flexibility, quick deployment, and support for many systems.

 ### Features:
 - Live Paging
-- Mass Notification Messages (Visual & Audio)
+- Mass Messaging (Visual & Audio)
 - Bells
+- Multicast Gateway (for WAN/VPN)
 - More to come!

 ### Endpoint Support